 Cash flow explained

-To understand negative cash flow, you first need to have a grasp on the idea of cash flow.
+To understand negative cash flow, you first need to grasp the idea of cash flow.
 Cash flow measures what goes in and out of your business during a certain period.
 For a healthy cash flow, you need to be able to match changes in income with outgoing expenses.

 You record your business’s cash flow on the cash flow statement.
 The statement of cash flows separates cash into three categories: